 Understanding how the algorithm works means you can rank highly on Amazon searches, which is the number one thing you can do to drive traffic to your listings, to ultimately drive sales.
 Effectively applying techniques and strategies optimised for the algorithm can mean exponential growth for your business.

 In this article, we’ll cover how Amazon’s A9 algorithm works and how to optimize your listings to achieve the best rankings.

 What is the Amazon A9 Algorithm?

 To start, you will need a basic understanding of what is A9.
-The A9 Algorithm is the system which Amazon uses to decide how products are ranked in search results.
+The A9 Algorithm is the system that Amazon uses to decide how products are ranked in search results.
 It is similar to the algorithm which Google uses for its search results, in that it considers keywords in deciding which results are most relevant to the search and therefore which it will display first.

 However, there is one key difference between Google and Amazon’s algorithms: the A9 algorithm also puts a strong emphasis on sales conversions.
 This is because Amazon is a business, and has a vested interest in promoting listings which are more likely to result in sales.
 Therefore Amazon will rank listings with a strong sales history and high conversion rate more highly.